gleb-skobinsky/compose-connect/README.md

 An example Compose Multiplatform chat app on the basis of [JetChat](https://androidexample365.com/a-sample-chat-app-built-with-jetpack-compose/) composables.

-Can be run on platforms: Android/iOS/Web/Desktop
+Can be run on platforms: Android, iOS, Web, Desktop

 ### This is how the UI looks like at the present stage